deepaksood619/deepaksood619.github.io/docs/computer-science/testing/mocking.md

 ## Mock and MagicMock

 You now know how to replace a dependency, hence it is time to talk about what to replace it with.
-This is whereunittest.mock.Mockandunittest.mock.MagicMockcome into play.
+This is where unittest.mock.Mock and unittest.mock.MagicMock come into play.

 Everything you do with Mock will return a Mock.
 Call a function?
 Get a Mock as a return value.
 Access an attribute?
 Get a Mock as a value.

 Python has so called "magic" methods.
 I like the term "dunder" methods better - it just means all methods which start and end with adoubleunderscore.
 Examples are `__iter__` or `__contains__`.
 MagicMock has those defined, Mock doesn't.
 I would use MagicMock everywhere, except if the mocked object doesn't define any of the magic functions.

 A core feature of mock classes is that they allow you to not only remove a dependency which is hard to test, but also to assert on the way the mock was interacted with.
 Typical methods are [assert_called](https://docs.python.org/3/library/unittest.mock.html#unittest.mock.Mock.assert_called)(), [assert_called_with](https://docs.python.org/3/library/unittest.mock.html#unittest.mock.Mock.assert_called_with)(), [assert_not_called](https://docs.python.org/3/library/unittest.mock.html#unittest.mock.Mock.assert_not_called)().